clarkfitzg/phd_research/notes/jsm18.md

 Speaking of views, we could allow every intermediate data frame variable in an R script to be a view, and then execute just one final query allowing whatever optimizations to happen.

+Another possible angle to take so that this is not so limited is to say that we can generate and analyze base R, data.table, or dplyr.
+But this basically just amounts to syntactic sugar, and needing more code analysis capabilities to deal with each different library using NSE.

+Then probably I need a different example, for example multiprocessing with shared memory to show how to generate a different type of code.

+If the table has already been split to the right groups on disk then multiprocessing for parallelism makes sense.
+We can still limit the memory footprint.

+At this point I'm thinking all I can really do with Hive is the call to `by()`.
+It feels like just a clever interface, not much more.
+For this to be richer I need to be operating on whole scripts.

 ## dplyr